webis-de/natural-language-processing-exercises/ecir24/README.md

 - [Baselines for software submissions](https://github.com/OpenWebSearch/wows-code/tree/main/ecir24/baselines)
 - [Jupyter notebooks showcasing already submitted components in declarative PyTerrier pipelines](https://github.com/OpenWebSearch/wows-code/tree/main/ecir24/post-hoc-notebooks)

-If you have any questions or problems, please do not hesitate to contact us via [the forum](https://www.tira.io/t/the-forum-for-the-1st-international-workshop-on-open-web-search-wows2024/2021/1) or mail.
+If you have any questions or problems, please do not hesitate to contact us via [the forum](https://www.tira.io/t/the-forum-for-the-1st-international-workshop-on-open-web-search-wows2024) or via mail.